Are you currently stuck between a rock and a piece of hardwood, contemplating either buying a table saw or a track saw?

 - You need to make repetitive, straight cuts.
 By correctly setting up the fence, table saws will be able to cut multiple pieces of material with accuracy.

 - You plan on using thicker materials.
-Tables saws are built to withstand heavy workloads, which makes them great for thick woods, plastic, and even metal.
+Tables saws are built to withstand heavy workloads, which makes them great for thick wood, plastic, and even metal.

 - If you have a bigger workspace.
 As table saws are on the bigger side, it only makes sense that you should have the necessary space to accommodate one.

 - If you plan on making several different types of cuts.
 As we mentioned above, table saws are versatile pieces of cutting equipment.
 They can be used for making deep cuts, long cuts, narrow cuts, and even miter cuts.

 - They can withstand regular use: Table saws are built to last!
 As they are designed with the purpose in mind of being able to withstand many hours of repetitive, heavy-duty use, they are able to be exposed to regular heat and friction without any damage.
 This makes them ideal for situations where you plan on cutting a lot of material in one go.